-The bank shot may catch some flack for some corners of the Pop-a-Shot community, but Kletecka has no problem using it to do some serious damage.
-If you’re not into the bank bank shot, Aaron Gordon employed an interesting strategy to become the YahooSports!
+The bank shot may catch some flack in some corners of the Pop-A-Shot community, but Kletecka has no problem using it to do some serious damage.
+If you’re not into the bank shot, Aaron Gordon employed an interesting strategy to become the YahooSports!
 Poppin’ Off champion.
 Instead of going with a set hand bank shot, Gordon dropped 145 points on Game Mode 2 while using both of his hands to go for the swish.

 Even Wizards Fans Can Get In On the Action

 View this post on Instagram

 Let’s start by saying what we’re all thinking: touting the tag “King Pop-A-Shot” despite playing with no net and prominently displaying a Washington Wizards logo as an avatar is an interesting (suspect?) move.
 Let’s get some nets on there King, and then maybe we can have a real conversation.